Wang Laboratories: Wang 2200

 The 2200 BASIC-2 language was ported to be compiled and run on non-Wang hardware and operating systems by at least two companies.
 Niakwa Inc created a product named NPL (originally named Basic-2C).
 Kerridge Computer, now a part of ADP, created a product named KCML.
-Both products support DOS, Windows, and various Unix systems.
+Both products support MS-DOS, Windows, and various Unix systems.
 The BASIC-2 language was enhanced and extended by both companies to meet modern needs.
 Compared to the 2200 Wang hardware, the compiled solutions improved speed, disk space, memory, and user limits by tens to hundreds of times; although there is no Wang support for the 2200, many software applications continue to function.

 During the 1970s, about 2,000 Wang 2200T computers were shipped to the USSR.
 Due to the Afghan war in the 1980s, US and COCOM export restrictions ended the shipment of Wang computers.
 The Soviets were in great need of computers.
 In 1981, Russian engineers at Minpribor's Schetmash factory in Kursk reverse engineered the Wang 2200T and created a computer they named the Iskra 226.
 The "COCOM restrictions" theory, though, while popular in the West, is challenged by some Russian computer historians on the basis that development for the Iskra-226 started in 1978, two years before the Afghan war.
 It is also different from the Wang 2200 in its internals, being more inspired by it rather than a direct clone.

 It used the same BASIC language (named T-BASIC) with a few enhancements.
 Many research papers reference calculations done on the Iskra 226.
 The machine's designers were nominated for a 1985 State Prize.
 Later, a somewhat scaled-down Unix implementation was created for Iskra-226, which was used in the Soviet Union.

-Wang OIS
+Alliance

 Wang had a line called Alliance, which was based on the high-end OIS (140/145) hardware architecture.
 It had more powerful software than the OIS word processing and list processing packages.
 The system was Tempest certified, leading to global deployment in American embassies after the Iran hostage crisis.
 The Z80 platform on which Alliance ran forced it to remain as an 8-bit application in a 64 KB workstation.